 11. Stroll around Trastevere District

-While most first-time visitors to Rome typically stick to the historic center of the city, those who venture to Trastevere will find this an incredibly rewarding neighborhood.
-Located on the other side of the Tiber River (hence the name!) and easy to reach on foot from places such as Largo di Torre Argentina (you’ll cross the river at Tiber Island) and an easy walk from St. Peter’s Basilica, Trastevere is packed with history and interesting sights.
+It is easy to reach on foot from places such as Largo di Torre Argentina (you’ll cross the river at Tiber Island) and an short walk from St. Peter’s Basilica,

 Unmissable places to visit include the church of Santa Maria in Trastevere – you’ll find it on the very central Piazza di Santa Maria in Trastevere.
-While the church dates back to the 12th century, it is actually built on the site of another church from around 340 C.E. and of an even older sanctuary (221-227 C.E.).
-Another church you should not miss is Santa Cecilia, a 5th-century church located on the site of Saint Cecilia’s martyrdom in 230 C.E. – that’s where you’ll also be able to see a 1289 fresco of the Last Judgement by Pietro Cavallini.
+While the church dates back to the 12th century, it is built on the site of an even older church 340 C.E.) and a sanctuary (221-227 C.E.).

 Finally, Trastevere is famous for its many trattorie and bars and is, in fact, one of Rome’s nightlife hubs.
+It’s a highly recommended destination if you’re looking for great Rome nightlife for solo travelers.
+The streets are bustling at mealtime and you’ll feel perfectly safe among the crowds.

 —by Claudia Tavani of Strictly Rome